GTCR Firm Update

 Platform Acquisition: July 2014 | Recent Transaction: May 2015

 XIFIN completed two acquisitions in 2015, adding product capabilities to XIFIN’s technology platform and expanding the company’s market presence.
-The company continues to enhance its position as a market-leading provider of health economics optimization across the diagnostic service provider landscape by adding new customers and evaluating add-on acquisitions and strategic partnerships.
+The company continues to enhance its position as a market-leading provider of health economic optimization across the diagnostic service provider landscape by adding new customers and evaluating add-on acquisitions and strategic partnerships.

 Constantine (Dean) Mihas